theory/justatheory/content/posts/database/toward-a-database-uri-standard.md

 The "subprotocol" is simply a driver name, while the the format of the "subname can vary, depending on the subprotocol, and it can have any internal syntax the driver writer chooses, including a subsubname."
 In other words, it can be anything at all.
-Not very satisfying, or particularly "standard."[^2]
+Not very satisfying, or particularly "standard."[^db-uri:dsn]

 In poking around the net, however, I found a fair number of database URI formats defined by various projects: